-Tiger Woods is perhaps the greatest athlete of all time and as a result has a personal net worth of $500 million and an annual salary of $85 million.
+Tiger Woods net worth: Tiger Woods is an American professional golfer and one of the greatest athletes of all time who has net worth of $550 million and an annual salary of $85 million.
 The accolades he has earned are too numerous to list in their entirety but here are some highlights: 14 professional major tournaments, 71 PGA Tour events, he has been ranked #1 for more consecutive weeks than any other player, he has the lowest scoring average of all time, he has been crowned PGA Player of the year 9 times, Sports Illustrated's Sportsman of the year twice, AP Male Athlete of the year 4 times and on and on…

 Not only is Tiger a champion on the golf course, he is also a champion in the wallet.
 In fact Tiger Woods is also on a fast track to be the first billionaire athlete ever.
 So how did he earn all those millions?